 Put aside the problem of contamination; these brick kiln owners have destroyed orchards and vegetation in the area.
 When the government wants to close down the old brickyards, how come new brickyards have been springing up? said Rashid said.

-"They were forced to hand over their almond orchards to rented brick kiln owners as the government did not provide assistance under any scheme.
-We had applied for loans and sought financial help from the government, but no one listens to us.
+"They were forced to hand over their almond orchards to rented brick kiln owners as the government did not assist in any scheme.
+We had applied for loans and sought financial help from the government, but no one listened to us.
 We cannot maximize profits through these almond orchards.
-At least we are able to generate some income from the brick kiln owners on a monthly basis, said Magray, who has destroyed all the almond trees in his field.
+At least we can generate some income from the brick kiln owners monthly, said Magray, who has destroyed all the almond trees in his field.

 Costs almost doubled